William Curnow: Journalism

-Curnow was joint editor of the Christian Advocate and Wesleyan Record with William Kelynack from 1864–68 and 1871–73.
+Curnow was joint editor of the Christian Advocate and Wesleyan Record with William Kelynack from 1864 to 1868 and 1871–73.
 From 1873 he contributed articles to the Sydney Morning Herald, and John Fairfax highly appreciated his work.
 On Curnow's return from abroad, in 1875, Fairfax invited him to become a member of the editorial staff.
 He edited The Sydney Mail for five months in 1885 and on 1 January 1886 he succeeded Andrew Garran as editor of the Sydney Morning Herald.

 He retired in 1903 in failing health, and died aged 70 of cerebrovascular disease at his home at Clifton, Cambridge street, Enmore on 14 October 1903 and was buried in Rookwood Cemetery.

 Family

 He was survived by his wife, two sons and two daughters.
 His wife, with Maybanke Anderson and Louisa Macdonald, helped to establish free kindergartens and was a founder of the Women's Literary Society and of The Women's College, University of Sydney.
 Curnow Place, in the Canberra suburb of Chisholm, is named in her honour.
+His youngest son William Leslie Curnow became a journalist working with the Sydney Morning Herald and the London Times but is chiefly remembered for his work with Sir Arthur Conan Doyle on researching and writing about Spiritualism.